 What to Do as a McKinsey Insight Attendee

-Now, that we’ve covered what not to do, what should your goals be if you are fortunate enough to get an all expense paid trip to a world-class city and sample the culture at one of the most revered companies on the planet?
+Now that we’ve covered what not to do, what should your goals be if you are fortunate enough to be chosen for this event?
 First off, enjoy yourself!
 Take full advantage of the opportunity to learn about McKinsey and get to know McKinsey consultants.
-Obviously, remain professional at all times, but be yourself rather than who you think McKinsey wants you to be.

 This is not just McKinsey’s opportunity to evaluate you, but also your opportunity to evaluate McKinsey.
 Ask honest questions about consultants’ experience transitioning into consulting.
 One important tip: keep the questions positive!
 Don’t ask someone when AI will take over the industry and render consultants obsolete.
 Rather, ask someone why, after being targeted by headhunters, they have decided to stay at McKinsey.